JHWebDeveloper/Able2-public-resources/README.md

 - Support for downloading from SoundCloud and other audio services covered by youtube-dl
 - .psd support.
 Treats them just like an image.
 - Now encodes all video audio streams as AAC 192k 48kHz
+- Batchname options: Overwrite Filename, Add to front, Add to back

 ### Changed
 - Codec support maximized.
 No longer prechecking by parsing file extensions.
 Using Fprobe for prechecking so all available codecs in Ffmpeg are now supported.